ShreyaPrasad1209/ShreyaPrasad1209/README.md

 :octocat: I have a soft spot for technology and communities 💖 I am a [**GitHub Campus Expert**](https://githubcampus.expert/ShreyaPrasad1209/) and also a part of [**GitHub Education Stream Team**](https://github.blog/2021-03-25-introducing-the-github-education-stream-team/) :octocat:!

-👩‍💻 Nowadays, I’m learning Spring Boot with Kotlin and AWS.
+👩‍💻 Nowadays, I’m learning Spring Boot and AWS.

 ⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow 😪